puf/puf.io/notes/posts/Astro SSG redirects.md

 Global redirect configuration like this is fine for some use-cases, but for most of my cases I want to configure the redirects as part of my content - in the [frontmatter](https://dev.to/dailydevtips1/what-exactly-is-frontmatter-123g) of my Markdown content pages.
 Let's have a look at why, and how.

-## Storing redirects in the frontmatter of the markdown
+## Storing incoming redirects in each content file

 My initial post in the `/socials` category was on July 28, 2024 to the path `/socials/patches-on-patagonia-hoodies`.
 Soon after publishing that I decided to give social posts a date prefix, so I moved the content to `/socials/2024-07-28 Patches on Patagonia hoodies`.
 But since the URL without the date prefix was already live, we need to redirect from the old URL to the new one.